-Angina pectoris is the disease the main symptoms of which are a short-lived chest pain that radiates to the left shoulder, arm and sometimes all the way down to the pinky finger.
-Those episodes occur as a result of the increased heart’s demand for oxygen.
-If this demand is beyond the ability of the body oxygen supply system, the heart muscle “myocardium” experiences a deficiency of oxygen delivered through the coronary vessels.
-The insufficient resource of oxyhemoglobin in the blood delivered to the myocardium usually happens due to constrictions or spasm of the coronary arteries.
+Angina pectoris is a disease whose main symptoms are short-lived chest pain that radiates to the left shoulder, arm, and sometimes down to the pinky finger.
+Those episodes occur due to the increased heart’s demand for oxygen.
+If this demand is beyond the ability of the body’s oxygen supply system, the heart muscle “myocardium” experiences a deficiency of oxygen delivered through the coronary vessels.
+Insufficient oxyhemoglobin in the blood delivered to the myocardium usually happens due to constrictions or spasms of the coronary arteries.

 Pathophysiology of angina pectoris

-Myocardial ischemia aka Angina pectoris happens when the heart’s demand for oxygen exceeds the supply.
-The heart is the only muscle organ in the body that never rests and works non-stop during the lifetime.
-Like any other muscle, myocardium needs energy supply in the form of oxygen normally delivered in the form of oxyhemoglobin by the coronary arteries.
-There are numerous of reasons why myocardium may experience a deficiency of the oxygen, and first of all, it may happen if an individual is suffering from anemia and blood is poor on RBC, which contains oxyhemoglobin.
-If however the anemia is ruled out the Angina pectoris may result from the following pathological conditions:
+Myocardial ischemia, aka angina pectoris, happens when the heart’s demand for oxygen exceeds the supply.
+The heart is the only muscle organ in the body that never rests and works non-stop during its lifetime.
+Like any other muscle, the myocardium needs an energy supply of oxygen, normally delivered as oxyhemoglobin by the coronary arteries.
+There are numerous reasons why the myocardium may experience a deficiency of oxygen.
+First, it may happen if an individual suffers from anemia and blood is poor on RBC, which contains oxyhemoglobin.
+If, however, the anemia is ruled out, the angina pectoris may result from the following pathological conditions:

 - Tapering of the coronary vessels as a result of arteriosclerosis and atherosclerosis;